zeroneqin/tstest_datadriving/README.md

-# TSTest-Datadriving
+# TSTest - DataDriving

 ## Introduction
-TSTest-Datadriving(Test Service - Test - Datadriving) is a datadriving test framework
+TSTest-DataDriving(Test Service-Test-Datadriving) is a datadriving test framework
 ## Author
 Jun Qin
 ## Bug and issues
-If you find any bug or issues,be free to send mail to zeroneqin@163.com
+If you find any bug or issues, be free to send mail to zeroneqin@163.com
 ## License
 MIT©️Jun Qin